Master of Science

 Program Description

-Students in the MS in CHRM program learn to identify, document, evaluate, and preserve cultural heritage and cultural resources, as mandated by policy and legislation, and guided by scientific and ethical standards.
+Students in the MS program in Cultural Heritage and Resources Management learn to identify, document, evaluate, and preserve cultural heritage and cultural resources, as mandated by policy and legislation, and guided by scientific and ethical standards.
 The program aims to produce graduates who excel in the methods and techniques appropriate for filling positions in CHRM, and who have the theoretical, legislative, analytical, and practical skills necessary for the identification, assessment, and evaluation of tangible and intangible cultural heritage, along with its interpretation and preservation for a diverse array of engaged communities.
 Students who successfully complete the program will be qualified to hold management and supervisory positions within all sectors of the heritage and cultural resources management (CRM) industries.
 Graduates meet the qualifications for professional certification in the United States, but are also well grounded in international heritage legislation and practice.

 A comprehensive description of the CHRM MS program can be found in the SSU Catalog and the graduate handbook below.
 You can also follow our program on Facebook.